In ULIPs, the investment risk in the investment portfolio is borne by the policyholder (U)

 People like you also read ...

-The premium paid in linked insurance policies are subject to investment risks associated with capital markets.
-The NAVs of the units may go up or down based on the performance of fund and factors influencing the capital market and insured is responsible for his/her decisions.
-ICICI Prudential Life Insurance Co.
-Ltd. is only the name of the Life Insurance Company and ICICI Pru Signature is only the names of the linked insurance contract and does not in any way indicate the quality of the contract, its future prospects or returns.
+ii) The premium paid in linked insurance policies are subject to investment risks associated with capital markets and publicly available index.
+The NAVs of the units may go up or down based on the performance of fund and factors influencing the capital market/publicly available index and the insured is responsible for his/her decisions.

 E/II/4996/2021-22